Best PRINCE2 training – We focus on doing only what we do best.

 2. Refund conditions.

-Before buying a place on a course, you should read the small print related to a provider´s refund policies.
+Before buying a place on a course, read the small print related to the provider’s refund policies.

-Training providers typically want you to pay as early as possible, weeks or sometimes months in advance.
+Training providers typically want you to pay as early as possible.
+At least weeks or sometimes months in advance.
 In case you have to cancel, it is not unusual for the provider to try and keep your money.

 We at FlexiLern understand that it is often VERY DIFFICULT to keep a commitment for dates that are months away.